WHO team visits Wuhan market where first COVID infections detected

-The team of experts arrived at Huanan on Sunday afternoon amid a heavy security presence, with additional barricades set up outside a high blue fence surrounding the market.
+The team arrived at Huanan amid heavy security, with additional barricades set up outside a high blue fence surrounding the market, and left in a convoy after about one hour.
+The experts did not take questions from journalists.

-The WHO experts did not respond to questions thrown at them by reporters gathered at the entrance as their convoy drove into the market.
-The barricades came down as soon as they had entered.
+Since being released from a two-week quarantine on Thursday, the team has visited hospitals and markets, as well as an exhibition commemorating Wuhan’s battle with the virus, which included a 76-day lockdown of the city of 11 million.

+The WHO, which has sought to manage expectations for the mission, said on Friday that team members would be limited to visits organised by their Chinese hosts and would not have any contact with community members, due to health restrictions.

 On Dec.
 31, 2019, after four cases of a mystery pneumonia were linked to the market, it was shuttered overnight.
 By the end of January, Wuhan had gone into a 76-day lockdown.